NorthernOceanS/NormaConstructor-wiki/en/get-started.md

 However, you may find `system.registerCanonicalGenerator()` more useful.

-`system.registerCommandParser()` is an API which can register a command parser to system.
+`system.registerNOSProgram()` is an API which can register a command parser to system.

 ### Runtime API ###